Spring training in Phoenix, Arizona is a baseball lover’s paradise.

 Can you buy spring training tickets at the stadium?

 Yes.
-Tickets are usually available on game day, just by walking up to the at the stadium box office.
-The only exception would be baseball clubs with a heavy snowbird fan base, such as the Chicago Cubs.
-Check ahead for clubs such as this to avoid disappointment.
+Tickets are usually available on game day.
+Just walk to the stadium box office.
+The only exception might be baseball clubs with a heavy snowbird fan base, such as the Chicago Cubs.
+Check ahead to avoid disappointment.

 Best Cactus League Stadiums

 Having trouble deciding which ballparks to visit?
-Here are my top 3 ballparks:
+These are my top 3 ballparks:

 1. Salt River Fields

-Before the game you can get autographs and selfies with the players between sections 101-104 and 120-123.
+Before the game, get autographs and selfies with the players between sections 101-104 and 120-123.
 Want to get more sun?
 Stretch out on the large grassy slope in the outfield.

 2. Sloan Park

-Chicago Cubs fans call this park “Wrigleyville West” and you can see why.
-The stadium replicates some aspects of their home field, including the brick backstop, the dark green tower lights and the marquee Cubs sign.
+Chicago Cubs fans call this park “Wrigleyville West” and it’s obvious why.
+The stadium replicates some aspects of Chicago’s Wrigley Field, including the brick backstop, the dark green tower lights and the marquee Cubs sign.

 3. Camelback Ranch

-This complex, shared by the Dodgers and White Sox is located in Glendale.
+This complex in Glendale is shared by the Dodgers and White Sox.
 There are trails going around and within the complex.
-Head to the practice fields early before game time to try and get an autograph.
+Head to the practice fields early before game time and try for an autograph.
 Hungry?
-At this ballpark you can order up an 18-inch slice of pizza.
-It is well shaded and a beautiful place to watch spring training baseball.
+Order up an 18-inch Grand-Slam slice of pizza.
+It is well shaded and a beautiful place to watch baseball.

 Innings Music Festival

-Are you a baseball fan and a Music Lover?
-During spring training you can check out Innings Festival in Tempe, Arizona on Feb 29 and March 1st, 2020.
-The 2020 musical lineup includes Weezer, Dave Matthews Band, Portugal The Man and many more.
+Are you a baseball fan and a music lover?
+During spring training check out Innings Festival at Tempe Beach Park in Tempe, Arizona on February 25 and 26, 2023.
+The 2023 musical lineup includes Eddie Vedder, Green Day, Weezer, The Black Crowes, The Offspring and many more.

 Arizona Fall League Baseball